hemantaph/ler/README.md

 The `LeR` software has been developed to cater to the requirements of both the LIGO scientific collaboration and research scholars engaged in astrophysics studies.
 It is currently used in generating detectable lensing events and GW lensing rates with the available information on current and future detectors.
 The results will predict the feasibility of various detectors for detecting and studying such lensing events.
 Statistics generated from `LeR` will be used in event validation of the ongoing effort to detect lensed gravitational waves.
 Lastly, `LeR` was designed with upgradability in mind to include additional statistics as required by the related research.

-# Installation
+# Documentation

-Follow the installation instruction at [ler.readthedoc](https://ler.readthedocs.io/en/latest/installation.html)
+The `ler` package documentation is available at [ReadTheDocs](https://ler.readthedocs.io/en/latest/installation.html).